 Soft skills are important because these can’t really be taught.
 Showcase your professionalism, responsiveness and your ability to communicate as these are the skills that will serve as a counterweight to your lack of experience.

 Know your skills

-It's also useful to have an awareness about what is happening in an industry.
+It’s also useful to have an awareness of what is happening in an industry.